 Elector approval process

-On occasion Council is required to obtain the approval of the electors before taking action, the most common being prior to adoption of a loan authorization bylaw or prior to taking on certain types of liabilities.
+Council is occasionally required to obtain the approval of the electors before taking action; the most common examples are prior to adopting a loan authorization bylaw or taking on certain types of liabilities.

-Under the Community Charter there are two ways to obtain the approval of the City’s electors when required:
+There are two ways under the Community Charter to obtain the approval of the City’s electors when required:

-- by referendum (called “assent of the electors” in the Community Charter) or
+Called “assent of the electors” in the Community Charter.

 Deciding which approval method to choose

 In almost all cases, Council has a choice in determining which process to employ in obtaining approval of the electors.
-Each matter is dealt with on a case-by-case basis when it comes before Council.
+Matters are dealt with on a case-by-case basis when they come before Council.

-Other things to consider in making the choice are outlined by the Ministry of Community, Sport and Cultural Development .
+Other things to consider in making the choice are outlined by the Ministry of Municipal Affairs on its Alternative Approval Process page.